John Ernest Greaves: Public life

 He was appointed High Sheriff of Merionethshire for 1884 and for Caernarvonshire for 1885.
 He was also a Deputy Lieutenant for Caernarvonshire.
 In 1886, he was appointed Lord Lieutenant of Caernarvonshire, the first commoner to hold the position, serving until 1933.

+Greaves was president of the branch of the Royal National Lifeboat Institution (RNLI). and is recorded as having opened the new lifeboat station in 1893.

 He was very involved in public affairs as President of the North Wales branch of the NSPCC, and Chairman of the Quarter Sessions and Alderman of Caernarvon County Council.
 He had a particular interest in nursing standards and from 1898 was on the Council of Queen Victoria's Jubilee Institute for Nurses and was Chairman of the North Wales Nursing Association.